-My research focuses on the enhancement of seismic resilience of buildings through implementation of innovative technologies, particularly for steel structures.
-Nonlinear structural modeling under dynamic excitation and implementation of performance-based design and assessment methods are indispensable for this purpose.
-My research activities can be categorized in two main areas: 1) development of state-of-the-art numerical modeling for earthquake engineering simulation based on large-scale experimentation 2) development/refinement of simplified and advanced methodologies for seismic design, assessment, and retrofit of buildings equipped with passive energy dissipation devices.
+My research focuses on the enhancement of structural resilience through implementation of sustainable structural systems and innovative technologies, particularly for steel structures.
+Nonlinear structural modelling under dynamic excitation and implementation of performance-based design and assessment methods are indispensable for this purpose.
+My past research activities can be categorized into two main areas: 1) development of state-of-the-art numerical modelling for the simulation of steel buildings equipped with passive control devices and light-gauge cold-formed steel buildings based on large-scale experimentation 2) development/refinement of simplified and advanced methodologies for design, assessment, and retrofit of buildings.

 - Passive energy dissipation devices and base isolation systems

 - Tall buildings

 - Steel moment-resisting frames, concentrically braced frames and buckling-restrained braced frames

 - Cold-formed steel structures